3squ/TikTok-Follower-Scraper/README.md

 1. Double-click on the file **run_follower_bot.bat** to start the scraping process.
 2. The script will read TikTok usernames from the **Follower.txt** file and fetch their follower counts.
 3. The results will be saved in **TikTok_Followers.xlsx**.
+4. It skips usernames that have already been checked in the past.
+This is useful if:
+   - You have a large number of followers.
+   - You export follower data multiple times (e.g., after gaining new followers).
+   The script will only check new usernames, saving time and effort.
+5. The script processes approximately **0.8 seconds per user**, so it is recommended to run it overnight if you have many followers.
+6. If you need to stop the script, press **Control + C**.
+The program will save progress to the file before closing.
+The next time you run the script, it will resume from where it left off.

 ### Step 4: Open TikTok Profiles
 1. Double-click on the file **run_open_tiktok_profiles.bat**.